-Step 2: Spray your cast iron skillet with cooking spray or use a clean paper towel to lightly coat the pan with vegetable or olive oil.
+Step 2: Grease the skillet– Spray your cast iron skillet with cooking spray or use a clean paper towel to lightly coat the pan with vegetable or olive oil.

-Step 3: Once the dough has risen in your mixing bowl, divide the pizza dough into rounds.
+Step 3: Divide the pizza dough– Once the dough has risen in your mixing bowl, divide the pizza dough into rounds.

 Step 4: Gently roll out a one piece of dough using a rolling pin into a sphere slightly larger than the bottom of your skillet.
 Try and keep the edges of the dough slightly thicker than the center.
 Place the rolled out dough into the cast-iron skillet.
 Use your fingers to gently gather the edges and form a crust edge.

-Step 5: Use ingredients you have in the fridge for your toppings.
-I used homemade marinara sauce (Find recipe in my cookbook, A Farmgirl’s Table) Sweet sausage, caramelized onions and pizza-blend cheese.
+Use ingredients you have in the fridge for your toppings.
+I used homemade marinara sauce, sweet sausage, caramelized onions and pizza-blend cheese.

 Step 6: Once your dough has risen in the cast-iron skillet, spoon on marinara sauce, sprinkle with cheese and any other toppings you might want.
 Gently brush the edges of the crust with an egg wash before baking.